Volunteer

 Animal Transport

-Transport Volunteers are needed to drive animals from the Irvine Animal Care Center to rescue organizations, foster care, and/or wildlife rehabilitation centers in Orange County using their own vehicle.
+The primary responsibility of the Transport Volunteer is to drive animals from the Irvine Animal Care Center to rescue organizations, foster care, and/or wildlife rehabilitation centers in Orange County using their own vehicle.
 The position does not include animal handling.
-Transport Volunteers must be at least 21 years old, pass a Live Scan background check (free), and have proof of a current driver’s license and auto insurance, as well as access to a vehicle.

 • Able to meet the Essential Capabilities.